You and your exhibition

 You must cover all costs for your exhibition yourself.

-Jala Art & Craft will advertise for Kukkola Mill Summer Art on Facebook, Instagram, the webpages of Jala, in the local summer magazines and in our own brochure, distributed by local tourist accomodations in the area.
+Jala Art & Craft will advertise for Kukkola Mill Summer Art on Facebook, Instagram, the webpages of Jala and in the local summer magazines.

 Jala Art & Craft will print posters that we divide between us and display in our home cities, for maximum exposure.